 After finally getting some money from mining my new cunning plan was to trade rares in my shiny new Cobra.
 Rare cargo is only available at a few select stations and it’s sell price scales massively with distance; if you sell it more than 160 light years away from where you bought it you can make loads of money.

-My ship had a maximum jump distance of 10 light-years though so travel between the systems became a bit dull so I occasionally looked things up on the web while travelling.
+My ship had a maximum jump distance of 10 lightyears though so it was a long, slow trip.
+I occasionally looked things up on the web while travelling to alleviate the boredom.
 I run Elite in borderless windowed mode so I can still see what’s going on while I read (so I’m perfectly safe, right?) on the other monitor.
 One time when I came out of warp I was barrelling towards a massive star (they’re realistically modelled so there’s loads of variation on size, heat, colour, gravity.
 In other circumstances this would have been awesomely cool).
 I was wrenching at the controls as the heat on my ship hit critical and the klaxons were going off telling me to pull up, FOR GODS SAKE PULL UP!

 What’s going wrong why why can’t I move what’s happening is this a bug OMG OMG OMG

 The Elite Dangerous window didn’t have the focus.
 So while I had minimised the web-browser the input from my joystick wasn’t being sent to the game.

 I’d been playing a bit more but I was a bit leery of trying bounty hunting as I was more than aware of my ability to get myself killed without the addition of homicidal space pirates.
 Still, it was an appealing thought going out hunting in my Cobra like I did 30 years ago in the original Elite.